cmstead/js-refactor/README.md

 - Inline Variable
 - Shift Parameters Left
 - Shift Parameters Right
+- Wrap in Arrow Function
+- Wrap in Async Function
+- Wrap In Condition
+- Wrap In Executed Function
 - Wrap in Function
+- Wrap in Generator
 - Wrap in IIFE
-- Wrap In Condition
-- Wrap In Executed Function
+- Wrap in Try/Catch

 ### Keybindings